Vulturine guinea fowl: Description

 The vulturine guinea fowl is a large (61–71 cm) bird with a round body and small head.
-It's average weight is between 1kg to 1.6kg and it has longer wings, neck, legs and tail than other guinea fowl.
+Its average weight is between 1kg to 1.6kg and it has longer wings, neck, legs and tail than other guinea fowl.
 The adult has a bare blue face and black neck, and although all other guinea fowl have unfeathered heads, this species looks particularly like a vulture because of the long bare neck and head.

 The slim neck projects from a cape of long, glossy, blue and white hackles.
 The breast is cobalt blue, and the rest of the body plumage is black, finely spangled with white.
 The wings are short and rounded, and the tail is longer than others in the family Numididae.

 The sexes are similar, although the female is usually slightly smaller than the male and with smaller tarsal spurs.
 Young birds are mainly grey-brown, with a duller blue breast and short hackles.